MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_11_explore_service_trust_portal.md

 1. You will see information about Our (Microsoft's) commitment to you.
 From here select **Learn more about Microsoft Privacy**.
 Scroll through the page and explore the different links to learn more about privacy at Microsoft.

-1. Close your browser windows to exit out the Service Trust Portal and the Trust Center.
+1. Close all the open browser tabs.

 ### Review